SaintPaddy/S1_Update_Agents/README.md

 Feel free to do with it as you please.

-#Setup
+# What?
+This PowerShell script will connect to your SentinelOne management portal using the information in the INI file.
+Then it will query the Online Windows Agents, of the Groups specified in the INI file, if they are notrunning the specified version.
+Then it will send Upgrade commands to all of those Agents.

+Personally I start this script ever hour with a 'Scheduled Task'.
+This makes sure that every devices that comes online, will be checked every hour to see if it's running the version I want it to run.
+And it will be upgraded if it doesn't.

+# Setup

-The following three files should be placed anywhere on your system.
+The following three files should be placed anywhere on your system, in the same folder.
 - SentinelOne_Upgrade.ps1
 - SentinelOne_Upgrade.ini
 - SentinelOne_Upgrade.csv

-##Edit the INI file.
+## Edit the INI file.

 **LOG**

 With the 'LOG' setting you can configure if you want a log file to be written or not.

 **SentinelMgmtUrl**

 This is the URL to your management portal.

 **ApiToken**

 This is your API Token.
 Remember, your API Token does expire, so you have to renew it sometimes and update this file.
 If you need help generatiing an API Token: https://support.sentinelone.com/hc/en-us/articles/360004195934-Generating-API-Tokens

 **GroupIDs**

 Enter the GroupIDs of the groups you wish to update.
 Either a single GroupID or multiple seperated by a comma.

 **UpgradeVersion**

-The PowerShell script will run a query and filter out all Agents with this version.
+Enter the version number that you do not want to look for.
+Meaning, if you want to upgrade Agents that are not running v22.1.4.10010 ..
+Enter that here.
+Either a single version number or multiple seperated by a comma.
 Usually, you would enter here the latest version number available.
+Because that is the version you wish to upgrade too, so you don't need to look for Agents running this version.

-In this example, I want all my Windows machines Agents to update to v22.1.4.10010
+In this example, I want all my Windows Agents to update to v22.1.4.10010

 ```